 The reference glossary

 It is glossary of mathematical formulas, available in secondary activities.
 It’s an essential tool for students to solve problems in Buzzmath.
-Here is an example of a section of the reference glossary.

 A support measure has also been integrated in Buzzmath.
 It’s the speech synthesis that you can find close to each paragraph on the platform once it is activated through the Toolbox.
 This tool is represented by the blue speaker in the margins of the activity.
 By clicking on this button, the text is highlighted and the word being read is displayed in a different colour.
 This is called word tracking.